 As a spirochete, Leptospira spp. which includes the causative agent of leptospirosis, differ considerably from other members of Gram positive and Gram negative bacteria.
 For example, Leptospira spp. can be distinguished from other bacteria on the basis of their unique helical shape (see picture).
 Progress in our understanding of the general biology and virulence mechanisms of pathogenic Leptospira has been slow and difficult.
 This is mainly due to the lack of adequate and efficient genetic tools.
 Progress in our understanding of the general biology and virulence mechanisms of pathogenic Leptospira has been slow and difficult.
 This is mainly due to the lack of adequate and efficient genetic tools.

-This research unit is also a part of the French National Reference Center and WHO Collaborating Center for leptospirosis, which is working in the surveillance, diagnostic and epidemiology of leptospirosis.
+This research unit is also the French National Reference Center for leptospirosis, which is working in the surveillance, diagnostic and epidemiology of leptospirosis.
 In mainland France, about 600 cases are diagnosed each year and the incidence rate can be more than one hundred times higher in french oversea territories than in mainland France.

 more informations on the National Reference Center for Leptospirosis :